 The boldest claim Denning makes is that a musical revolution took place through unique contributions of global port cities.
 This claim (inspired by the compilation album series The Secret Museum of Mankind: Ethnic Music Classics), while intriguing, is not conclusively supported.
 There are anecdotes, but not much to refute counter-theories or any attempt to systematically test the validity of the hypothesis.
 Still, whether or not you agree with that theory, the rest of the book is still a fascinating account that doesn’t depend entirely on that hypothesis.
 For instance, Denning draws on an impressive amount of prior research to catalog the sales volume and import/export characteristics of the music industry just before the Great Depression — elaborating where and how music was recorded, where the records were pressed, and where they were shipped for sale.
 He also brings a leftist (Marxist) perspective to the analysis, and a more astute awareness of economics than that of most music writers.
 For instance, at numerous points the book discusses the tensions and usage of vernacular music by countries of the Third World project.
 Towards the end, Denning even makes some sharp observations about how tensions with copyright regimes in the Neoliberal era have pursued an “enclosure of the commons” program that was resisted by the Third World nations until their capitulation in the late 1970s (after the Third World’s New International Economic Order proposal was defeated) at which point Western capitalists began to apply the “World Music” label to market this sort of music as a commodity — whereas about a half century earlier the same sorts of recordings were marketed as “folk” music.

 Although scores of writers from around the globe are cited, from musicologists and amateur critics to anti-colonialist theorist Frantz Fanon, Denning uses Theodor Adorno as a reference point for much of his analysis.
-Denning doesn’t just repeat Adorno’s theories — Denning offers ample critiques.
+Denning doesn’t just repeat Adorno’s theories — Denning offers ample critiques, mostly from a Gramscian perspective.
 In some ways, this limits the analysis, stopping well short of post-Marxist analysis from the likes of the sociologist Pierre Bourdieu, and tethering it to a predominantly economic class-based framing.
-When he discusses the way harmony was a mechanism for vested interests of society to exert influence in the musical realm, the book screams out from something more like Bourdieu’s sociological analysis or a similar one of institutional economics.
+When he discusses the way harmony was a mechanism for vested interests of society to exert influence in the musical realm, the book screams out for something more like Bourdieu’s sociological analysis or a similar one of institutional economics.

-All things considered, this is a book that offers a fascinating and largely new theory of musical development during the early days of sound recordings.
+All things considered, this is a book that offers a fascinating and significantly new theory of musical development during the early days of sound recordings.
 Much room is left for additional observation to test the hypothesis about the role of port cities in musical evolution, but everything else here comes together well.
 Denning’s way of explicitly politicizing the development of music just before the Great Depression is what allows its revolutionary content to emerge.
 To suggest that there was no political aspect in this musical practice is simply to actively perpetuate an existing political order; and as historian Howard Zinn said, you can’t be neutral on a moving train.
+More to the point of Denning’s thesis is something John Berger wrote in his essay “The Primitive and the Professional,” New Society 1976 (reprinted in About Looking):

 Link to an article by Ian Angus: